NREL/SOEP-QSS/README.md

 ### Zero-Crossing Support

-Zero crossing implementation must deal with some obstacles:
-* Some combinations of zero-crossing functions and QSS method orders cannot predict zero crossings, such as a zero-crossing function that is simply the value of a QSS1 variable (whose quantized representation is always a constant).
-The QSS system will detect zero crossings during requantization and observer updates of the zero-crossing variables but these will lag the precise zero crossing times.

 Some of the tasks remaining for a robust, production-quality implementation are:
 * Detect and warn about cyclic dependencies that could lead to infinite update cascades.
 * Detect the occurrence of infinite update cascades and terminate with an error.
 * Zero-crossing root finding is a complicated for the case of large tolerance and/or complex zero-crossing functions, where multiple zero crossings might occur within the active quantization time segment.
 A combination of long and short range algorithms is needed to minimize the possibility of missing roots.
 Careful development of such an approach is recommended for production use.
 The current code is only robust for small tolerances and sufficiently simple zero-crossing functions that the continuous trajectory representation is able to localize the root to good accuracy and only one root is present in any quantized time segment.
 * LIQSS variables present a problem with zero crossings since the quantized and continuous representations do not generally start at the same value in a requantization event.
 To avoid this LIQSS handler advances set the zero order quantized and continuous coefficients to the same value rather than using the normal LIQSS behavior.
-* Zero-crossing "chattering" can occur for some models so a threshold mechanism to avoid this should be added.
 * Startup behavior is not well-handled by zero-crossings: the initial model state may put the zero-crossing function in any of its conditions but no zero crossing occurred to get there so it isn't detected.
-Think of a bouncing ball model where the ball starts on or below the floor: no crossing from above the floor occurs so the ball will fall to negative infinity unless a startup procedure is used.
+For example, a bouncing ball model where the ball starts on or below the floor: no crossing from above the floor occurs so the ball will fall to negative infinity unless a startup procedure is used.
 A set of rules and a mechanism for dealing with startup state of zero crossings needs to be developed.

 Bulletproofing present in the implementation:
 * Attempting to change the same variable to different values in two zero-crossing handlers in the same superdense time pass is detected as a (non-fatal) error.